istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 sidecar works similar to the `kube-proxy` as far as traffic forwarding is concerned.

-The following diagram depicts the role of DNS today.
+The following diagram depicts the role of DNS today:

 {{< image width="75%"
     link="./role-of-dns-today.png"